-“Brilliantly puckish, and something of an agent provocateur.
-By seduction and guile, his work exposes our inner frailties, prejudices and desires, holding up a mirror to us both metaphorically as well – on occasion - physically.
-Few are so incisive and insightful.”
-Alun Graves, Senior Curator of the Ceramics and Glass Collection at the V&A.
+Barnaby Barford is ‘brilliantly puckish and something of an agent provocateur,’ writes Alun Graves, Senior Curator of Ceramics and Glass Collection at the V&A. ‘By seduction and guile, his work exposes us to our inner frailties, prejudices and desires, holding up a mirror to us both metaphorically, as well – on occasion – as physically.
+Few are so incisive and insightful.’

 Barnaby Barford (b.
 1977) graduated from the Royal College of Art in 2002.
 An internationally exhibited artist, he has had solo shows across Europe and the USA, including a recent exhibition charting his practice to date at MoCA Virginia.
 Represented by David Gill Gallery in London, his work is included in many public and private collections, such as The V&A Museum in London and MoFA in Houston, Texas.
 He has received many prestigious commissions including Louis Vuitton and a permanent public artwork in North East London.